Poolish

 Poolish formula

-The standard poolish uses equal weights of flour and water with a very small amount of yeast.
+The standard poolish recipe uses equal weights of flour and water with a very small amount of yeast.
 The yeast quantity controls fermentation speed:

 | Fermentation time | Flour | Water | Instant yeast | Temperature |